 Now, first up are the services you probably already have honestly, Hulu and Netflix.

 Just like with the rest of its content library, Netflix’s anime strategy seems to be to get the rights to a well-known property to get you in the door, and then keep you there with some quality originals as well.
 In this case, Netflix is the exclusive streaming home of Neon Genesis Evangelion, and their originals now include things like Seven Deadly Sins and Knights of Sidonia, pretty good.

 Hulu’s library might not be as deep as some of the more specialized streaming services that we’re gonna get to, but it’s still got a surprising amount, especially after the deal they struck with Funimation.
-Now Hulu’s got its own anime section and it’s the only place you’ll find the immensely popular Cowboy Bebop.
+Now Hulu’s got its own anime section featuring big names like Naruto, My Hero Academia, and Bleach.
+It’s also the only place you’ll find the immensely popular Cowboy Bebop.

 If Hulu and Netflix are for the casual fan, then Funimation is for the more serious anime obsessive.
 It’s more narrowly focused for anime fans.
 Funimation has got a deeper library than Hulu, tons of Dragon Ball content for instance, plus you get simulcast, so you don’t have to wait around for the next season of Fire Force to drop before you can watch it with everybody else.

 Funimation is available on every major streaming device, and so you won’t have a problem finding a place to watch it, there’s a free ad-supported version that you can go with, or you can go the $5.99 Premium route which gives you ad-free access to the full library, plus two simultaneous streams.
 If you go for the $7.99 Premium Plus plan, then you get five simultaneous streams and you get to download your content to watch on the go.